Is There a Difference Between Cloud-Based Phone Systems and Business VoIP?

 What Is a Cloud-Based Phone Service?

-A cloud-based system transfers voice signals between IP addresses.
-As such, it only requires an internet connection to begin making and receiving calls on your business phone number.
+A cloud-based phone service utilizes the internet to transfer voice signals between IP addresses.
 It forgoes the use of on-premise hardware, cutting down on the maintenance costs of a traditional telephone line system.

 This is how cloud-based phone services work: